jrkerns/pylinac/README.rst

     * **Automatic testing of all major modules** - Major modules are automatically registered and analyzed.
     * **Any scan protocol** - Scan your CatPhan with any protocol; or even scan it in a regular CT scanner.
       Any field size or field extent is allowed.
+    * **Customize modules** - You can easily override settings in the event you have a custom scenario such as a partial scan.

     Example script: